Codecademy/docs/content/general/concepts/what-is-graphql/what-is-graphql.md

 ## Who is using GraphQL?

 GraphQL is used by a wide range of businesses, from large to small.
-For more information, feel free to check out [Who's Using | GraphQL](https://graphql.org/users/).
+Some bigger names include Airbnb, Lyft, GitHub, Twitter, Paypal, and Shopify.
+For more information, feel free to check out ["Who's using GraphQL?"](https://graphql.org/users/).